educationnull/thejaspher.github.io/_posts/2016-11-09-vulnhub-imf.md

 ### Bruteforce

-I'll try to brute force Roger's account using hydra and a list built into kali at `/usr/share/wordlists/*`.
+Since bruteforing seems to be a usual way to get flags in other Vulnhub VMs, I'll try to brute force Roger's account using hydra and a list built into kali at `/usr/share/wordlists/*`.
 I'll start with the popular rockyou list.
 After a few hours of false positives and 301 errors I was able to craft a http-form-post string in hydra thanks to Burp Suite, Wireshark lots of Googling.
 In the end, I found that it was a missing "=" that got the best of me.

 ```bash
 cd /usr/share/wordlists/